Working with Wire

 Electrical wire is a backbone of our society.
 There is wire in houses to turn on lights, heat the stove, and even talk on the phone.
 Wire is used to allow current to flow from one place to another.
 Most wires have insulation surrounding the metallic core.
 An electrical insulator is a material whose internal electric charges do not flow freely and, therefore, does not conduct an electric current.
-A perfect insulator does not exist, but some materials such as glass, paper and Teflon, which have high resistivity, are very good electrical insulators.
-Insulation exists because touching a bare wire could allow current to flow through a persons body (bad) or into another wire unintentionally.
+A perfect insulator does not exist.
+However, some materials such as glass, paper, and Teflon, which have high resistivity, are very good electrical insulators.
+Insulation exists because touching a bare wire could allow current to flow through a person's body (bad) or into another wire unintentionally.

 Here are some topics you might want to explore before reading about wire:

 Wire can come in one of two forms: solid or stranded core.

 Solid wire is composed of a single piece of metal wire, also known as a strand.
 One very common type of solid wire is known as wire wrap.